 Microvascular free tissue transfer facilitates the correction of extensive tissue damage and the correction of tissue deficiency resulting from major trauma.
 In addition, it even facilitates radical surgery of difficult cancers.
 In this technique, the tissue to be transferred is disconnected from the body’s blood supply and reconnected to the blood vessels at the recipient site.
-Reconnecting nerves in order to restore sensation to the transplanted tissue (e.g. in microneurovascular MS-TRAM breast reconstruction) represents a state-of-the-art technique in plastic surgery.
+Reconnecting nerves in order to restore sensation to the transplanted tissue (e.g. in microneurovascular FREE MS-TRAM breast reconstruction) represents a state-of-the-art technique in plastic surgery.

 Plastic surgeons are also trained in replantation surgery (reattachment of limbs); however, in Finland this is primarily a special field of hand surgeons.